-The person must report to the police within 7 days of returning to Victoria if they travelled interstate.
+The person must report to the police within seven days of returning to Victoria after travelling interstate.

-If the person is going overseas, they must produce their passport and travel documents prior to leaving, and they must report again within 1 day of their return.
+If the person is going overseas, they must produce their passport and travel documents prior to leaving, and they must report again within one day of their return.

 Reporting periods and offences – adult offenders

-If listed on the Sex Offenders Register in Victoria, the length of the reporting obligation period depends upon the offence:
+If a person is listed on the Sex Offenders Register in Victoria, the length of the reporting obligation period depends upon the offence:

 - for conviction for one class 1 or two class 2 offences – 15 years

-- for conviction for one class 2 offence – 8 years
+- for conviction for one class 2 offence – eight years

 - for conviction for two or more class 1 offences, or for one class I and one or more class 2 offences, or three or more Class 2 offences – life.